awsdocs/aws-systems-manager-user-guide/doc_source/create-baseline-console-windows.md

 **Note**
 If an approved patch is reported as missing, the option you choose in **Compliance reporting**, such as `Critical` or `Medium`, determines the severity of the compliance violation\.

-1. In the **Approval rules for applications** section, use the fields to create one or more auto\-approval rules\.
+1. \(Optional\) In the **Approval rules for applications** section, use the fields to create one or more auto\-approval rules\.
+**Note**
+Instead of specifying approval rules, you can specify lists of approved and rejected patches as patch exceptions\.
+See steps 10 and 11\.
    + **Product family**: The general Microsoft product family for which you want to specify a rule, such as `Office` or `Exchange Server`\.
    + **Product**: The version of the application the approval rule applies to, such as `Office 2016` or `Active Directory Rights Management Services Client 2.0 2016`\.
 The default selection is `All`\.
    + **Classification**: The type of patches the approval rule applies to, such as `CriticalUpdates`\.
 The default selection is `All`\.